 One of the best things about summer is that all the best fruits are finally back in season, including my favorite… Peaches!

-I never let a summer (especially Fourth of July) go by without enjoying a delectable peachy treat like peach cobbler, upside-down peach cake, or peaches and cream pie.
+I never let a summer (especially the Fourth of July) go by without enjoying a delectable peachy dessert.

 If you find yourself in the kitchen ready to make some peach treats for the family or even just snacking on a perfectly golden peach, here’s how you can tell if it’s ripe and ready to eat!